|Nutrition Facts (per serving)|

 - 3/4 cup green onions (sliced)

 - 1 1/2 pounds fish fillets (any fish will do)

 - 1 cup parsley (finely chopped)

-- Add hot water and bring to a boil, stirring to incorporate water into the roux.
-Add tomatoes, garlic, vinegar, and green onions and bring to boil.
+Add hot water and bring to a boil, stirring to incorporate water into the roux.
+Add tomatoes, garlic, vinegar, and green onions and bring to a boil.

 Add the fish, gently stir, reduce heat to low, and simmer over low heat for 1 hour (fish fillets will break into pieces during cooking).